MarianaMera12/Workshop-3/README.md

 - `Kafka`:A folder that contains the following files:

-    - `main`:The main script to initiate the Kafka producer and consumer processes.
+    - `main.py`:The main script to initiate the Kafka producer and consumer processes.
-    - `producer`:Handles the extraction and transformation of CSV data, then sends the processed data to the Kafka topic.
+    - `producer.py`:Handles the extraction and transformation of CSV data, then sends the processed data to the Kafka topic.
-    - `consumer`:Receives messages from the Kafka topic, makes predictions using the pre-trained model, and stores the results in the PostgreSQL database.
+    - `consumer.py`:Receives messages from the Kafka topic, makes predictions using the pre-trained model, and stores the results in the PostgreSQL database.
-    - `db_connection`:Manages the connection to the PostgreSQL database, including creating tables and inserting data.
+    - `db_connection.py`:Manages the connection to the PostgreSQL database, including creating tables and inserting data.
-    - `transformation`:Contains functions to standardize column names, drop unnecessary columns, and handle missing data for the datasets.
+    - `transformation.py`:Contains functions to standardize column names, drop unnecessary columns, and handle missing data for the datasets.

 - `Model`: A folder that contains the following files:
     - `random_forest_model.pkl`: It contains the Random Forest model trained to predict the happiness of countries.